MELISSA BLOCK, Host:

 GOLDMAN: To where he is now, the man in charge.
 In his white referee's hat - the others wear black - Gilbert takes control of the Battleground field a half hour before game time.
 He calls the teams together moments before kick-off.

-Mr. JOHN PELLERIN (Line Judge): If not, the first round's on you.
+JOHN PELLERIN: If not, the first round's on you.

 GOLDMAN: At other times, Pellerin becomes a safety monitor.